-Become an RN in just 2 years
+Become a registered nurse in just two years

 Geisinger School of Nursing